defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 At this point, I also noticed the `setApprove()` function, which I imagined would need to be set from `false` to `true` as well as the `transfer()` function, which is likely used to transfer coins.
 <p><br></p>

 I initially tried bypassing the constraints with the provided username `nobody` and the password hash, but it didn't work.
 I also tried cracking the `md5` hash with Crackstation as well as with `john`, but that didn't work either.
+I noticed an `address.txt` file was generated after running the `ChainsawClub` binary as well.
 So, I created my own account called `farbs` to do some further testing.
 <p><br></p>

 Upon creating my user, I was now able to log in, but I received an error every time I tried to do anything: